-23.2.1 Foreign currency risk management
+26.2.1 Foreign currency risk management

 The reporting currency of the Group is US dollars.
 The functional currency of the Danish companies are considered to be US dollars, and the rest of the Group's subsidiaries have the functional currency of the country in which the subsidiary is domiciled.
-A proportion of the Group's revenues, expenses and other liabilities are denominated in currencies other than US dollars, in particular Danish kroner, Norwegian kroner, Indian Rupees, Swiss Francs, Nigerian Naira and Russian Rouble.
+A proportion of the Group's revenues, expenses and other liabilities are denominated in currencies other than US dollars, in particular Danish kroner, Norwegian kroner, Indian Rupees, Swiss Francs, Nigerian Naira, Russian Rouble and Central African Franc.
 Exchange rate exposures are managed within approved policy parameters.

-The carrying amounts of the Group's foreign currency denominated monetary assets and monetary liabilities at the end of the reporting period are as follows stated in the material currencies affecting the Group:
+The carrying amounts of the Group's foreign currency denominated monetary assets and monetary liabilities at the end of the reporting period, for entities with functional currencies other than USD, are as follows stated in the material currencies affecting the Group: